charliemic/electric-sheep/HANDOVER_PROMPT.md

 - **Document Publishing** (merged): PR #42 - Documentation-first rule and HTML fixes
 - **Main Branch**: All HTML fixes and workflow updates already merged

+## Agent Effectiveness Monitoring

+**Standard Workflow** (now part of normal process):

+1. **Before starting work**: Check handover queue (via pre-work-check.sh)
+2. **During work**: Monitor effectiveness with `./scripts/detect-handover-needed.sh`
+3. **When threshold exceeded**: Create handover with `./scripts/create-handover.sh`
+4. **Queue management**: Add to `docs/development/workflow/HANDOVER_QUEUE.md`

+**See**: `.cursor/rules/agent-effectiveness.mdc` for complete workflow

 ## Questions to Consider

 1. What metrics are most valuable to track?
+(Infrastructure ready, waiting for data)
 2. How should we structure the learning loop/feedback mechanism?
+(Framework created)
-3. What automated checks should we prioritize?
+3. What automated checks should we prioritize? (ktlint, detekt, security implemented)
 4. How should we document AI-assist boundaries?
+(Done in code-quality.mdc)
+5. **What are optimal handover thresholds?** (Need to tune based on experience)

 ## Notes